 There is the option to buy StairDesigner outright to have immediate access to all this output for your own projects.

 Alternatively and for those working on only the occasional stair project, there’s the option to use the free version of the StairDesigner 3D stair calculator.
-This version allows you to design in full, but it doesn’t give you the output.
-To get that, sign up for a Premium Support subscription and use our stair cut list and plan processing service.
+This version allows you to design in full, but it doesn’t give you the output such as the cut list, plans of each part and 3D and elevation diagrams.

 Please click here to download StairDesigner.